edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 ### Create Ship.h

 Create a file inside the invaders source folder called "ship.h". **Remember to ensure this new file ends up in your source directory, not the build directory.
-Check out Part 1 of this lab for a reminder**.
+Check out Part 1 of this lab for a reminder.
+You will need to reconfigure CMake again to have it show up in VS too!**.

 This will be our Header file for the Ship class.
 Header files contain the declaration of our class, i.e only the function declarations.
 Headers shouldn't contain any code (some common exemptions apply).
 The reason we do this is to keep the logic of the class stored inside a .cpp file, while any piece of code that wants to access this functionality only needs the header.
 This concept does not exist inside Java or C#, wherein you provide the full definition of a function inside a class, in the one file.
 The is parsed for you, and allows other classes to link to it.
 C++ is not so nice!
 For example, you might have already noticed in the Pong example that if you put functions *after* those that call them, it will not work.
 It is totally possible to work in a more C# fashion but, we get into issues regarding name-space collisions, scope issues, multiple declarations, and code bloat.
 Instead, we are going to work in the more industry standard style that is likely older than most of you!

-Anyway, Inside Ship.h write this:
+Anyway, Inside ship.h write this:

 ```cpp
 //ship.h